 Twice a year, more than 100 artists open up their studios for this free art walk in the former PBR brewery.
 There's a beer garden, and though it ain't free, it does serve more than PBR.

 The newest Downtown park presents an ongoing slate of free live music, dance performances, yoga classes, art classes, people-watching, and bright-pink chairs.

 Head to Little Tokyo every first and third Tuesday (spring through fall) for free, actually interesting performances from all sorts of local artists.

-Sure, Runyon is totally overcrowded, but if you're looking to get your yoga on for free, there are three to five classes on the daily.
+Sure, Runyon is totally overcrowded, but if you're looking to get your yoga on for free (donations encouraged), there are three to five classes on the daily.

-Every Thursday night until 9pm, hit up Grand Central for free rounds of ping pong, cornhole, board games, and more.
-Plus, check the schedule for other free events throughout the month, including trivia, live music, and even some drag queen bingo.
+Every Thursday night until 9pm, hit up Grand Central for free rounds of pingpong, cornhole, board games, and more.
+Plus, check the schedule for other free events throughout the month, including trivia on Wednesdays, live jazz and DJs, and more.

 Officially known as the Marvin Braude Bike Trail, this 22-mile stretch is perfect for a mellow cruise with a badass ocean view, especially after hitting some of the many beachside bars along the way.